mantoni/glob-events.js/README.md

 ### Events

-- `newListener`: Emitted by `newListener` and `once` with the event name and the new listener function.
+- `newListener`: Emitted by `addListener`, `on` and `once` with the event name and the new listener function.
 Matchers will not receive this event.
+- `removeListener`: Emitted by `removeListener` and `removeAllListeners` with the event name and the removed listener function.
+Matchers will not receive this event.

 ## TODO

 - setMaxListeners(n)
-- listenerCount()
-- emit removeListener events

 ## License